rfennell/AzurePipelines/README.md

 ![Build Status - Typemock Runner Extension]( https://richardfennell.visualstudio.com/DefaultCollection/_apis/public/build/definitions/670b3a60-2021-47ab-a88b-d76ebd888a2f/24/badge) Typemock Runner Extension (depricated)

-# vNextBuild Tasks and Resources
+# vNextBuild Extensions Repo

-This repo contains TFS vNext tasks and useful PowerShell scripts.
+This repo contains VSTS/TFS Extensions.
 It has evolved over time

 - Initially it contained PowerShell scripts to perform build tasks
-- Next I moved to vNext build tasks to wrap PowerShell
+- Next I moved these scripts into VSTS/TFS Build tasks to wrapper PowerShell scripts.
-- Finally the tasks have been placed in VSTS/TFS extensions for ease of installation
+- Finally the tasks have been placed in VSTS/TFS extensions for ease of installation.
+Any remaining PowerShell scripts have been moved to [this repo](https://github.com/rfennell/VSTSPowershell)

-## Building Tasks ##
+## Building Extensions ##

 For details of how to build and deploy these tasks/extensions see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)

-## Included Scripts, Tasks and Extensions in the Repo
+## Included Extensions in the Repo
 For more details of how to use these tasks see [this repo's wiki](https://github.com/rfennell/vNextBuild/wiki)